aws/copilot-cli/site/content/docs/developing/domain.en.md

 We'll make this feature more powerful in the future by allowing you to import certificates and use any aliases!

-!!!info
-    Both root and app hosted zone are in your app account, while the env hosted zones are in your env accounts.

 ## How do I configure an alias for my service?
 If you don't like the default domain name Copilot assigns to your service, setting an [alias](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resource-record-sets-choosing-alias-non-alias.html) for your service is also very easy.
 You can add it directly to your [manifest's](../manifest/overview.en.md) `alias` section.
 The following snippet will set an alias to your service.